A74(M) and M74 motorways: M74 northern extension to M8 (2008–2011)

 Construction on the six-lane M74 Northern Extension or M74 Completion Scheme northwards by 5 mi through the south-eastern part of Glasgow to meet the M8 started in 2008, with opening on 28 June 2011.
 The extension involved the demolition of the Rosebery Park football ground.

 The city centre section is supposed to perform a similar role to the never-built southern flank of the Glasgow Inner Ring Road planned in the 1960s, and first set out as a scheme in the Bruce Report of the 1940s, but only half-completed.

-The scheme was opposed by Jam74, a coalition of various activist groups.
+The scheme was opposed by JAM74, a coalition of various activist groups, led by Friends of the Earth.
 They successfully called for a public inquiry, which took place during 2003 and 2004.
 Developers mobilised discourses of blight and inflated job claims (which had expanded from 2,900-4,000 in 1994 to 44,000 in 2001) to argue for approval.
 The enquiry concluded that the job forecasts were "not [shown] to be robust" and the extension would have "very serious undesirable results", including community severance and an adverse effect on the environment.
 First Minister Jack McConnell said the road would be authorised regardless of the inquiry's findings.

-The scheme was at the centre of a road protest from local campaigners and environmentalists; their appeal against the road orders collapsed in June 2006.
+The scheme was at the centre of a road protest from local campaigners and environmentalists; JAM74 launched an appeal against the original decision to ignore the inquiry's advice, however the case against the road orders collapsed on the first day of the hearing in June 2006, the net effect being a further three years delay to the start of construction, adding an estimated £20m to the construction cost.
 Scottish First Minister Alex Salmond officially launched construction on 28 May 2008.
 Construction was carried out by Interlink M74, a joint venture of Balfour Beatty, Morgan Est, Morrison Construction and Sir Robert McAlpine.